Hubear-MUC/Division/README.md

 See readme.txt for details.

 Code extent: max.
-82 bytes
+128 bytes

 -----------

 Version history:
 ----------------

+Version 3.0:

+Implementation of data entry by giving arguments at invocation.

 Version 2.0: